0verseas/official-site-WP/wordpress/wp-content/plugins/embedpress/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.5.3] - 2022-10-27 =
+* Fixed: PDF layout breaking issues in Gutenberg.
+* Fixed: Height-width controller isn't working in Gutenberg.
+* Few minor bug fixes and improvements.

+= [3.5.2] - 2022-10-20 =
+* Improved: Added new options to PDF embed.
+* Improved: YouTube channel embedding with new controls.
+* Few minor bug fixes and improvements.

 = [3.5.1] - 2022-09-27 =
 * Fixed: Meetup fatal error while event image was missing.
 * Fixed: Conflict with Elementor old version.
-* Improved: Changed library for documents viewing for Elementor.
+* Improved: Changed library for document viewing for Elementor.
 * Few minor bug fix and improvements.

 = [3.5.0] - 2022-08-25 =